Penny Pratt

-During her election campaign, Pratt emphasised her "local" credentials, having grown up on a farm near Blyth.
+During her election campaign, Pratt emphasised her local credentials, having grown up on a farm near Blyth.
 She worked as a Liberal staffer for Steven Marshall before he became premier, then as chief of staff for Minister for Child Protection, Rachel Sanderson.
 She took leave from that position in December 2021, having recently moved to the Clare Valley within the electorate.

-She is a member of the Liberal party's moderate faction.
+Pratt had advocated for Frome to be renamed in honour of former Liberal premier Steele Hall, but it will instead be renamed Ngadjuri from 2026 (meaning "we people") referring to the Ngadjuri people, whose traditional lands cover SA's mid-north region.